 Prospect Hospice will be hosting its ‘Remember Me’ roses art installation in their gardens in September to celebrate the lives and honour the memory of loved ones who have died.

 The charity is inviting anyone in the community who would like to be involved to dedicate a beautiful rose, handcrafted from recycled metal, in memory of someone they would like to honour in return for a donation to the hospice.
-Each limited edition rose, available in a selection of four colours will bear the name of the person being remembered and will be displayed in the hospice’s gardens at the charity’s garden fete on Saturday 9 September and will remain on display throughout the month before it can be collected and displayed in a place of your own choice.
+Each limited edition rose, available in a selection of four colours, will bear the name of the person being remembered.
+The roses will be displayed in the hospice’s gardens at the charity’s garden fete on Saturday 9 September and will remain on display throughout the month before it can be collected and displayed in a place of your own choice.

 The ‘Remember Me’ roses are a perfect way to hold dear the memory of someone special and help support the work of Prospect Hospice at the same time.
 All funds raised through this campaign will go towards providing specialist end of life care for those who need it most.